foxsi/foxsi-smex/README.md

 Contains a python module for FOXSI-SMEX.
 See the README in the pyfoxsi folder for more information.

 ## Data folder
 Contains data files.
 These files are common to both the IDL and Python tools.
+All data files should be provided (if possible) as text files so that changes can easily tracked.